 Pots and containers are limited in size and therefore the maximum height is never achieved by the Bamboo plants grown in pots and containers compared to those grown on the ground.
 The boundaries of the pots and containers limit the extension of the roots and hence the culms.
 The size of the stem of Bamboo plants grown in pots and containers is also thin compared to those grown on the ground.

 Taking Care of the Potted Bamboo

-The fact that Bamboo plants are planted in pots and containers for decorative purposes and sometimes as privacy screens, make them popular in our society day by day.
-But it is very important to know the details of the type of Bamboo, its growth habits and root types before selecting bamboo for growing in pots.
+The fact that Bamboo plants are planted in pots and containers for decorative purposes and sometimes as privacy screens, makes them popular in our society day by day.
+But it is very important to know the details of the type of Bamboo, its growth habits, and root types before selecting bamboo for growing in pots.
 At the same time, the selection of the right kind of pots or containers is also a crucial step.